 A similar effort is needed to learn them well.

-So what are the fundamentals...
+So what are the fundamentals?

-Learn about Voltage
+Learn about Voltage and KVL

-Learn about Current
+Learn about Current and KCL

 Learn about DC Power and AC Power Factor

-Learn basic Nodal Current analysis I1 = I2+I3
+Learn Current Node analysis I1 = I2+I3

 Learn how to calculate Series and Parallel combinations of Resistors, Inductors and Capacitors

-Learn why very old Tube Equipment did not use a Power Transformer, and these Amps were called Widow-makers
+Learn why very old Tube Equipment did not use a Power Transformer, and these Amps were called Widow-Makers